chipsalliance/caliptra-sw/rom/dev/README.md

   - Image is downloaded into mailbox sram.
   - Loop on "image_activated" signal to wait for processing the image.
   - Set RI RECOVERY_STATUS register [Byte0:Bit[0:3]] to 0x2 "Booting recovery image".
   - Validate the image per the [Image Validation Process](#firmware-image-validation-process).
-Once validated, set bit [TBD]
+  - Once validated, set the RECOVERY_CTRL Byte2 to 0xFF.
+  - Release the mailbox lock.

 ### Image validation